 Lastly, always give others the benefit of the doubt.
 If you are offended, hurt, or angry by what is said, ask them to explain or elaborate before you send an angry message or stop messaging them.

 4. Being Overwhelmed by Choice

 However, it is also a major player in any sort of addiction.
-Addictions are addictions because they feel good at the time, and much of this can be attributed to the release of these feel good chemicals.
-This is a simplified version of addiction, but true nontheless.
+Addictions are addictions because they feel good at the time, and much of this can be attributed to the release of these feel-good chemicals.
+This is a simplified version of addiction, but true nonetheless.

 Online dating addiction also occurs partly from a “grass is always greener” mentality.
 Sure the date you had last week was great, but what if there’s someone even better out there?

 Warning Signs You Are Being Overwhelmed By Choice